Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Festival du Bois debuted in 1989 and happens in late winter or early spring each year.
 It usually happens in March, but it has happened slightly earlier or later on occasion.

 The festival is held in Mackin Park, at 1046 Brunette Avenue, just a few blocks from the Coquitlam IKEA store.
-The park is a 10-minute walk from IKEA and five minutes from Canadian Tire.
+The park is a 10-minute walk from IKEA and a 5-minute walk from Canadian Tire.
 You are actually encouraged to park at IKEA during the festival and then either take a free shuttle or walk to the venue.

 Visit festivaldubois.ca for the festival’s official website.